sukumar-cloud/data-ingestion-toolll/README.md

 ## Typical Flow (CSV → ClickHouse)
 1) Choose CSV and delimiter, click Preview to confirm columns.
 2) Fill Target (as above), click Connect.
-You should see “ClickHouse target connected successfully”.
+You should see "ClickHouse target connected successfully".
 3) Click Start Ingestion.
 On success, status shows records processed.
 4) Verify in Cloud console:
 ```sql